PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 Tensioning Braid

 Pull as hard as you can.
-Do not tension the Braid with a tractor, come-along or other mechanical device.
-The ratchet can handle 250 lbs. before it will slip, so do not worry about over-tensioning when tightening by hand as you must release the rope to apply the poly Braid splicer which will allow it to slip within tolerance level.
-When you can’t pull anymore, loosen the poly Braid splicer, pull out the slack you have created and re-tighten the poly Braid splicer.
-To release the ratchet, apply pressure to the rope while pressing on the release switch, and allow the rope to slide out carefully.
+Do not tension the braid with a tractor, come-along or any other mechanical device.
+Don't worry about over-tensioning when tightening by hand.
+When you can't pull anymore, loosen the split bolt connector, pull out the slack you have created and re-tighten the split bolt connector.
+To release the ratchet, apply pressure to the ratchet rope while pressing on the ratchet's release tab and allow the rope to slide out carefully.

 CAUTION: ALWAYS USE EYE PROTECTION WHEN TENSIONING.

-Wrap black electrical tape around the Braid before you cut it.
-Using a utility knife cut the ElectroBraid® and then melt both ends with a lighter.
+Wrap black electrical tape around the braid before you cut it.
+Using a utility knife, cut the ElectroBraid® and then melt both ends with a lighter to prevent fraying.

 NOTE: Always tape ElectroBraid® before you cut it.
 Always singe the end until it melts so the rope won't fray when the tape wears off.

-ElectroBraid® maintains its tension very well so you will not have to constantly re-tension.
-However, if one of your posts moves due to frost or the impact of an animal or vehicle, the ElectroBraid® will need re-tensioning.
-Re-set the post and apply the tensioning device to re-tighten the Braid.
-Consider strengthening your bracing to ensure the post won’t shift again.
+ElectroBraid® maintains its tension very well, so you won't have to constantly re-tension.
+However, if one of your posts moves due to frost or the impact of an animal or vehicle, the ElectroBraid ® will need re-tensioning.
+Re-set the post and apply the tensioning device to re-tighten the braid.
+Consider strengthening your bracing to ensure the post won't shift again.

 If you are fencing a paddock or pasture an acre or larger, we recommend you tension from corner to corner.
-To do this you will require a second tensioning kit.
+To do this you'll require a second tensioning kit.
 Starting at an end post, walk the perimeter until you come to the first corner.
 Tension this corner.
+Leave the tensioning kit in place.

-Go to the next corner and repeat the process.
-After tensioning, return to the first corner and remove the ratchet.
+Go to the next corner and repeat the process with the second kit.
+After tensioning, return to the first corner, remove that kit, and move to the third corner.
 Repeat this process until you have tensioned the entire perimeter of your fence.

-Remember you must terminate the ElectroBraid® after every 2000 feet if in a straight line.
-Do this by installing an In-Line H-Brace.
-(See page 9)
+Remember to terminate the ElectroBraid® after every 2000 feet if in a straight line.
+Do this by installing an Inline Brace.

-The ElectroBraid® Tensioning Device does not stay on the fence and is to be stored until needed.
+The ElectroBraid® Tensioning Device does not stay on the fence.
+Store it until needed.

-When you end one reel of ElectroBraid® and start another, you will have to splice the two reels together.
-Simply overlap the two ends of ElectroBraid® about 4” and then use a poly rope splicer to secure them together.
-Ensure there is direct contact between the copper strands in each strand of Braid® .
-Make sure you tape and singe both ends of the Braid
+When you end one reel of ElectroBraid® and start another, you'll have to splice the two reels together.
+Simply overlap the two ends of ElectroBraid® by about 4" and then use a copper split bolt connector to secure them together.
+Ensure there is direct contact between the copper strands in each line of braid.
+Make sure you tape and singe both ends of the braid.

 Choosing Your Energizer

 It is vital that the energizer you choose has sufficient power to meet your needs.
 The marketing of electric fence energizers is extremely competitive and manufacturers wildly overstate the length of fence each energizer can adequately electrify.
-10% of the manufacturers' mileage rating should be used as a guide in choosing your energizer.
-ElectroBraid® energizers are rated based on the distance rating of one strand of Braidover a known distance, while under a known load from vegetation touching the Braid.
+Divide the manufacturers' mileage rating by 10 and use that value to guide your choice of energizer.

-WARNING: Never use regular house wire or ElectroBraid® for your electrical connections.
-Only use high voltage, heavily insulated, copper lead-out wire, copper clad ground rods and brass ground rod clamps.
+WARNING: Never use ElectroBraid® or regular house wire for your electrical connections.
+Only use wire rated for >15,000 volts that's heavily insulated as your lead-out wire.
+Only use copper-clad ground rods and copper ground rod clamps.

-NOTE: To protect your energizer investment, we recommend a surge protector between the power source and your energizer.
+NOTE: We recommend a surge protector between the power source and your energizer to protect your energizer investment.

-First decide where to locate your energizer (also known as a “fencer” or “charger”).
-You can use a solar powered energizer or an AC powered energizer, but an AC energizer is always more reliable.
-Your AC energizer should be mounted on a wall indoors, away from flammable material and out of reach of children.
+First, decide where to locate your energizer (also known as a "fencer" or "charger").
+You can use a solar-powered energizer or an AC-powered energizer.
+Solar-powered energizers will require careful planning and installation to ensure reliability.
+Your AC energizer should be shielded from the weather, out of reach of children, and away from flammable material.

-Remember to attach clamps BEFORE driving ground rods, as the end of a ground rod may mushroom from pounding, making it impossible to slide a clamp over the end.
+Remember to slide the clamps in place BEFORE driving ground rods.
+The end of a ground rod may mushroom from the pounding, making it impossible to slide a clamp over the end.

-When you have installed your ground rods, connect them with our heavily insulated copper lead-out wire, rated for at least 15,000 volts.
-Strip a ¾” length of the insulating jacket and secure with cable ties for a trouble-free, permanent installation.
-Secure connecting wires to the ground rods with brass ground rod clamps and cable ties.
-After all ground rods are connected, connect one ground rod to the negative terminal on your energizer.
-Finally, leave a loop of slck wire near each ground rod to allow for possible soil movement.
-Besure the tops of the ground rods are buried below the surface of the soil to avoid ground wires getting broken or disconnected.
+When you've installed your ground rods, connect them with the copper lead-out wire.
+Strip a 2" length of the insulating jacket and fold the bare wire in half.
+This will leave you with a chunky piece of copper to secure with the ground clamp and a cable tie for a trouble-free, permanent installation.
+Leave a loop of lead-out wire near each ground rod as slack for possible soil movement.
+After all ground rods are connected, connect one rod to the negative terminal on your energizer.
+Be sure the tops of the ground rods are buried below the surface of the soil to prevent the wire from getting broken or disconnected.
 Use small indicator flags to show where the ground rods are buried.

 IMPORTANT: Check with local utility companies to locate existing underground cables, power lines or pipes before you install your fence posts and ground rods.

-TIP: Place your Solar Powered energizer out in the field for three days before connecting it to the fence.
+TIP: Place your solar-powered energizer out in the field for three days before connecting it to the fence.
 This will allow the battery to charge to its maximum capacity.
-Ensure the unit is turned “Off” while charging (failing to fully charge a battery before use will prevent the battery from ever reaching a full charge).

 Wiring your Energizer:

-You can now connect your energizer to the ElectroBraid® .
-Run a length of copper lead wire from the positive terminal on your energizer to the top strand of Braid.
-Feed the copper wire into a poly rope splicer, which is fastened to the strand.
+You can now connect your energizer to the ElectroBraid®.
+Run a length of copper lead-out wire from the positive terminal on your energizer to the top strand of braid.

 Wiring your ElectroBraid Fence

-NOTE: We recommend you thread all positive wiring through a piece of ¾” conduit (flexible Poly water pipe) to avoid abrasion and to prevent shorting between negative and positive wires.
-Bury the pipe 8” to 10” deep.
+NOTE: On Underground Wiring, we recommend threading all positive wiring through a piece of ¾" conduit (flexible Poly water pipe) to avoid abrasion and prevent shorting between negative and positive wires.
+Bury the pipe 8" to 10" deep.
 Strap the ends of the pipe to the gate posts with the ends turned down to prevent rain and dirt from filling the pipe.
+Apply a silicone sealant to the pipe ends to help discourage housing critters.

 Wiring for areas of high snowfall